grzegorz914/homebridge-openwebif-tv/README.md

 2. RC/Media control is possible after you go to the RC app on iPhone/iPad.
 3. Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 4. Legacy volume and mute control is possible throught extra `lightbulb` (slider) or using Siri `Volume Service`.
-5. Inputs can be changed after loong press tile in HomeKit app and select from the list.
+5. Inputs can be changed after loong press tile in HomeKit app and select from the list or create separate tile in the Inputs button section.
 6. Siri control.

 <p align="left">